lucacarniato/k-means-clustering/README.md

 To accelerate the algorithm, the distances from the centroids can be calculated in the C++ function "distance_calculator".
 This function takes the addresses of the numpy arrays and performs the calculations of the distances.
 The use of a C++ method to calculate the distance gives a considerable acceleration (10 times faster).
-Such acceleration is also attributable to fewer memory allocations (no copies of local arrays are made between the threads).

 ## License